mzaradzki/factorization-machine-for-prediction/README.md

 Factorization Machine for regression and classification

-**Note 1** : The PyTorch implementation is mine while the Keras and Theano versions were found on the web (references at the top of relevant notebooks)
+**Note 1** : The PyTorch implementation is mine while the Keras and Theano versions were found on the web (references at the top of relevant notebooks).

 **Note 2** : The PyTorch implementation uses the efficient O(k.N) formula from Steffen Rendle.

+**Note 3** : I am quite new to PyTorch so do not hesitate to highlight all improvements you deem necessary.

 #### Goal